Summary Statistics and Insights

 import seaborn as sns

-df = pd.read_csv("data/iris_clean.csv")
+df = pd.read_csv("data/iris_wrangled.csv")

 df.head()

-Inspect the Structure
+Inspect the structure

 Before summarizing, confirm the structure of the dataset.